darricheng/finance-tracker-web-frontend/src/routes/README.md

 - `/about` - the about page
 - `/signup` - the signup page

-## App Routes
+## Private Routes

-App routes are protected by authentication.
+Private routes are protected by authentication.
 Only logged in users will be able to see these routes.

+For greater user clarity, these routes are also prefixed with `/app`.

 **Examples:**